tcsnfrank0177/Molecular_Intelligence_DrugDiscovery/README.md

 # Molecular_Intelligence_DrugDiscovery

 The uploaded experimental data sets are confidential.
 The technical details can be found in uploaded files.
-Graph-based model is powerful for molecular structure information extracting; however, its weakness lies in the fact that it cannot summarize the overall molecule information; machine learning based methods can overcome this, thus we remmond to apply GCN method for initial screening, and ML methods for second screeing (optional), to reach molecular-intelligence discovery and save experimental cost.
+Graph-based model is powerful for molecular structure information extracting; however, its weakness lies in the fact that it cannot summarize the overall molecule information; machine learning based methods can overcome this, thus we remmond to apply GCN method for initial screening, and then use ML methods for second screeing (optional), to reach molecular-intelligence discovery and save experimental cost.

 Due to the biased distribution of the original data set (Anisosome), we recommend sub-sampling method for models benching mark.